It’s been awhile. Everything good?

 Even extreme couponers have their princesses, I know who they are now.

-So far the tech VC start up world is the richest, most intellectual hipsters, I’ve ever read about.
+So far the tech VC start up world is the richest, most heady bunch I’ve ever read.

 I don’t think they are spiritual, they don’t seem to be, I’m guessing of course.
 Surmising by their tweets.
 They sure do love money, while pretending not to care about it.